 The space still feels as though you’re eating at an aristocratic dining hall and the menu reflects that, too.
 Start off with a Wedge Salad and Oysters Rockefeller sprinkled with absinthe before moving on to surf and turf, pork pot pie, or Whole Broiled Porgy—don’t forget the side of creamed spinach.
 Finish things off with a Baba au Rhum or Baked Alaska for Two.
 Bon appétit and bon voyage.

-No matter how long your stay in JFK is, there is something for everyone!
+No matter how long your New York layover tour is, there is something for everyone!
 Take a look at some of our other tips and tricks for getting the most out of your trips here.

 Leave a comment